-As long as SAP licenses for third-party applications are required to prevent so-called multiplexing, most partners are willing to purchase them.
+Indirect Access only becomes a problem in some scenarios.
+As long as SAP licenses for third-party applications are required to prevent so-called multiplexing, for example, most partners are willing to purchase them.
 This approach prevents partners of a SAP solution, say one for invoice or order processing, from simply using and profiting from their own UI without SAP, the actual solution developer, seeing its share.

 Tariffs for add-ons